amushtaev/gatsby-starter-netlify-cms/src/pages/blog/tips-and-tricks-for-facebook-ads-manager.md

   - Facebook Pixel
   - Lookalike Audiences
   - Instagram ads
-seo_title: 7 Facebook Ads Manager Lifehacks Every Beginner Must Know
 metadescription: Are you going to use Facebook Ads Manager for your marketing?
   Take advantage of seven useful recommendations to become a true professional.
-focus_keyphrase: facebook ads manager
-seotitle: 7 Facebook Ads Manager Lifehacks Every Beginner Must Know
 ---
 <!--StartFragment-->